Sandandsnow2004/Sandandsnow2004/README.md

-- 👋 Hi, I’m Xuejing Hu, or Snow
+- 👋 Hi, I’m Xuejing, or Snow
+- 💞️ I love my cat
+- ✨ I’m learning skateboarding
 - 👀 I’m interested in using large data(genomics or spatial) to protect species/biodiversity
-- 🌱 I’m currently learning machine learning
+- 🌱 I’m currently working on the genomic basis of phenotypic loss and repeatability of evolution
-- 💞️ I’m looking to collaborate on evolutionary conservation under climate changes
 - 📫 How to reach me Xuejing.Hu@outlook.com

 <!---